-RAs are students, selected by the Director of Student Life and Assistant Director of Residential Housing, who serve with Student Life in the management of the Residence Halls.
+RAs are students, selected by the Director of Residential Housing, who serve in the management of the Residence Halls.
 RA's are the first point of contact for students living on campus.
 There are two RA's on each floor of the Residence Halls to serve the needs of students.
 The role they play in each student's life can be life changing and rewarding for the RA's.
 RA's perform various duties including offering engaging programming to residents, room cleaning checks, reporting Code of Conduct violations, and other jobs needed to ensure a smooth living arrangement for all residents of MACU.